mattes337/spacy/README.md

-# Audio/Video Text Extractor
+# Audio/Video Transcription Service

-A FastAPI-based service for extracting and structuring text from audio and video files using Whisper, spaCy, and other ML libraries.
-Designed for integration with vector databases and agentic coding systems.
+A focused FastAPI-based microservice that transcribes audio and video files and returns structured JSON data.
+This service is designed to be called by AI agents and other automated systems that need reliable audio/video transcription capabilities.

+## 🎯 Service Scope

+**This service has ONE focused responsibility:**
+- **Input**: Audio files (.wav, .mp3, .m4a, .flac) or Video files (.mp4, .avi, .mov, .mkv)
+- **Output**: Structured JSON with transcribed text, entities, keywords, and metadata
+- **Usage**: Called by AI agents and automated systems via REST API

 ## 🚀 Current Status

 ✅ **Working Components:**
-- FastAPI application structure
+- FastAPI application with transcription endpoints
-- File upload endpoints for audio and video
+- File upload handling for audio and video formats
-- Mock processing pipeline for testing
+- Mock processing pipeline for testing environments
-- Vector database client for data preparation
+- Structured JSON output with comprehensive text analysis
-- Docker configuration
+- Docker configuration for containerized deployment
-- Comprehensive error handling
+- Comprehensive error handling and file cleanup

 ⚠️ **Known Issues:**
 - ML dependencies (spaCy, Whisper) have installation issues on Python 3.13/Windows